WajeehAlamoudi/custom-CNN-model/README.md

 renaming the folder names (optinal).
 - Run the Notebook
 Debugging lines added to ease the further error resolving.
+- Make a predication
+  You can use two provided images cat.jpg and dog.jpg
 # Key Code Highlights
 - Plot Class Distribution: